 Rangers are hybrid melee/ranged fighters using thrown weapons and traps.
 Their versatility comes at the cost of not excelling at either role.
 Trap placement before combat creates choke points.
 Rangers function as support fighters who adapt to battlefield needs.

 What makes this build work: The synergy between Dual Daggers and camp management creates a gameplay loop that provides a unique approach.
 Core gear like Throwing Axes, Traps, Medium Armor, Hunting Knife amplifies this further.
+See our weapons guide for detailed equipment breakdowns.

 Pros: